How To Use Powdered Eggs

 Do I recommend this one?
 Yes

 Shelf Life: 30 months unopened, 6 months after opening.
 I store my opened bags in the refrigerator.
-The website states store in a cool area.
+The website states to store it in a cool area.

 How do I use powdered eggs?

 You basically add water to the powdered egg mixture with the ratios on each package to equal one fresh egg.
-There is zero mess, no cracking the eggs, just whisk and you have eggs in minutes ready to go for baking, cooking, or a breakfast.
+There is zero mess, no cracking the eggs, just whisk and you have eggs in minutes ready to go for baking, cooking, or breakfast.
+You could use a blender or food processor to mix things up, but it’s not necessary.

-They are perfect for camping, you just mix them when you are ready to cook them.
+The convenience makes them perfect for camping, you just mix them when you’re ready to cook them.
 They work great in a Dutch oven for your favorite egg casserole with chopped vegetables, cheese, and hashbrowns.

 Powdered eggs are just like powdered milk in a sense, you just add water to the dry mixture.
 I recommend a whisk to make the eggs a little smoother.